smartface/router-test/README.md

 ## Support & Documentation

-Visit http://www.smartface.io/developer for support, or to learn more about Smartface.
+Visit https://www.smartface.io/developer for support, or to learn more about Smartface.
-You can manage your applications from http://account.smartface.io
+You can manage your applications on https://cloud.smartface.io